 To check all the files in your project, use the Datamap→ Check All Productions Against the Datamap option in the main menu.

-Note:
+Notes:

 Before performing any datamap checks, Visual Soar will verify there are no syntax errors in the code and abort if any are found.
 You can also manually check your entire project for syntax errors via the Datamap→ Check All Productions for Syntax Errors function in the main menu.

+While Soar will accept conditions in a production in any order, Visual Soar relies upon a WME’s id being created before it is used.
+For example, this production is syntactically legal but will result in a datamap error in Visual Soar:

 When performing these checks, any errors found will appear in the feedback pane.
 You can double click on any error to be taken directly to the corresponding line of code.